Serenity (actress): Other ventures

 In June 1999, Serenity launched Las Vegas Novelties, a sex toy manufacturer.
 She co-founded it with Mark Goodman.
 In 2001, she purchased Goodman's half of the company and became its sole proprietor.
 Las Vegas Novelties was acquired by Pipedream Products in March 2005.

 In November 2002, Serenity, Peter Chan, and Steve Lane launched C & L Wholesalers, a Canberra, Australia-based company that sold adult products such as condoms, personal lubricants, and sex toys.

 In May 2000, Serenity began reviewing pornographic films for Adult DVD Empire.
 She was also the publisher, as well as a columnist, for Showgirls magazine.

 Advocacy

 Serenity is a strong supporter of PETA.
 She has done fundraising auctions for PETA as well as radio and television interviews on their behalf.
 A photo of her wearing fake snakeskin chaps and a pleather corset was featured in PETA's Shopping Guide to Nonleather Products, which was released in October 2001.
 She's been an outspoken proponent of vegetarianism and received a nomination by PETA for Sexiest Vegetarian in 2003, five years after she became a vegetarian.

 Personal life

-Serenity identifies as bisexual.
+Serenity is bisexual.
 In 2003 the Sydney Morning Herald newspaper said, "Serenity, a feminist adult industry company executive, has become an unwilling poster girl for the gender power shift in an industry historically associated with exploitation."
 She married her business partner, Steve Lane.
 In September 2004, she was in her third trimester of pregnancy with their first child.